ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ### BREACH (Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext)

 [BREACH](https://en.wikipedia.org/wiki/BREACH_%28security_exploit%29) is a
 security exploit against HTTPS when using HTTP compression.
-Breach is based on [CRIME](https://en.wikipedia.org/wiki/CRIME) but unlike CRIME - which can be successfully defended by turning off TLS compression (which is the default for Nginx and Apache nowadays) - BREACH can only be prevented by turning off
+BREACH is based on [CRIME](https://en.wikipedia.org/wiki/CRIME) but unlike CRIME - which can be successfully defended by turning off TLS compression (which is the default for Nginx and Apache nowadays) - BREACH can only be prevented by turning off